Labs64/netlicensing.io/_drafts/2016-09-11-labs64-netlicensing-2-3-2-is-out.md

   - eCommerce
 ---

+At NetLicensing, our promise to you is to make licensing management painless for software vendors.
-We are extremely happy to announce that NetLicensing 2.3.2 is now Generally Available!
+To that end, we are extremely happy to announce that NetLicensing 2.3.2 is now Generally Available!
-In this maintenance release, we focused on fixing a few specific and annoying bugs and improvements reported by NetLicensing users.

 Notable changes in this release:

-* **PayPal**: improved stability of checkout process and fixed a bug where vendor account wasn't funded after successful payment; [PayPal documentation](https://www.labs64.de/confluence/x/vwCo) has been updated accordingly and provide more detailed info on PayPal setup for Digital Goods
-* **Multi-Feature** licensing model: validation response improved, returning status of all configured features including those without active licenses
-* **Floating** licensing model: validation response improved, allowing to differentiate between the case of no licenses acquired at all, and all acquired licenses are in use / checked out
-* **NetLicensing Shop**: checkout process fine-tuning including: sending of order confirmation mail, customization of success and cancel URLs, improved payment method selection logic, and other minor improvements
+* **Tailor the NetLicensing Shop to match your style** - Offer your customers an easy-to-use [online shop](http://netlicensing.io/features-all/) that seamlessly extends your website and reflects your brand throughout the entire purchasing process till the final order confirmation.

+* **Deliver professional-looking invoices** - Redesigned [order confirmation page](http://netlicensing.io/features-all/), supplemented with your logo and other required attributes, serves also as an invoice to your customers.

+* **Accept payments with Stripe** - Offer to your customers even more ways to pay by activating [Stripe payment method](http://netlicensing.io/features-all/).
+Web and mobile payments are collected by NetLicensing straight to your account using Stripe Connect.

+* **Labs64 NetLicensing integration with FastSpring** - NetLicensing [integration](https://github.com/Labs64/NetLicensing-FastSpring){:target="_blank"} lets FastSpring to create licenses in NetLicensing, allowing flexible licenses validation via NetLicensing API.
+Both one-time and subscription models are supported.

 * Java Client was updated according to the latest NetLicensing API; **NetLicensing Java Client** v2.3.2 is available immediately from its [GitHub repository](https://github.com/Labs64/NetLicensingClient-java){:target="_blank"} and [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.labs64.netlicensing%22){:target="_blank"} repository

-With this change we also have a new home for the *NetLicensing Management Console* [https://go.netlicensing.io/console/v2/](https://go.netlicensing.io/console/v2/?lc=4b566c7e20&source=lmbox001) - make sure you updated your bookmarks!

-For a detailed list of changes in this release, see [NetLicensing 2.3.2 Release Notes](https://www.labs64.de/confluence/x/tAHk).
+For a detailed list of changes in this release, see [NetLicensing 2.3.2 Release Notes](https://www.labs64.de/confluence/x/BQDx).

 As always, your feedback is important to us - please visit [NetLicensing Website](http://netlicensing.io) - [Leave Feedback](https://netlicensing.uservoice.com/){:target="_blank"}.